gupaulasan/playlist-continuation/README.md

-# Continuação de playlists
+# Automatic Playlist Continuation

-Este repositório contém um projeto de continuação automática de playlists do Spotify.
+This project aims to develop an automatic Spotify playlist continuation AI.

 ## Dataset

-O dataset usado no projeto foi o Million Playlist Dataset, que está disponível para download, mediante cadastro, neste <a href="https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge/dataset_files" target="_blank">link</a>
+The dataset used in the project is the Million Playlist Dataset, it is available for downloa, at this <a href="https://www.aicrowd.com/challenges/spotify-million-playlist-dataset-challenge/dataset_files" target="_blank">link</a>

-## Relatório
+## Report

-O relatório, disponível no arquivo <a href="https://github.com/gupaulasan/playlist-continuation/blob/main/Report.pdf" target="_blank">Report.pdf</a> contém a descrição completa do trabalho bem como uma análise dos resultados obtidos
+The report, available in the <a href="https://github.com/gupaulasan/playlist-continuation/blob/main/Report.pdf" target="_blank">Report.pdf</a> file contains a complete description of the work, it also contains an analysis of the results.
+The report was written in Portuguese, but all the findings can be read in the project's notebook.

-## Recomendações
+## Important advice

-O projeto foi inteiramente desenvolvido no Google Colab.
-Algumas das células usam paths específicos de meu Google Drive, então é necessário que o projeto seja adaptado caso seja necessário rodar localmente.
+The project was fully developed on Google Colab.
+Some cells use paths related to my personal Google Drive, it would be necessary to change these paths in order to make the notebook run locally.

-Os dados não foram fornecidos diretamente no repositório por conta do tamanho dos arquivos.
+Following GitHub's recommendation, no data was uploaded to the repo.

-## Contato
+## Contact me
-Dúvidas, comentários e sugestões são muito bem vindas pelos contatos abaixo:
+Any doubts, comments and sugestions are welcome.
+Feel free to contact me through:

 <a href="https://www.linkedin.com/in/gustavopsantos/">
   <img src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white" data-canonical-src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white">